Pleasedontforgetmypassword/Muting-Bot/README.md

 # Muting-Bot
-A bot that mutes vc, For among us
+A discord bot that mutes vc, For among us

 # Installing
 Clone the repository.
 Go inside the folder, and rename `.env.example` to `.env`.\